mayel/docs.coopcloud.tech/docs/faq.md

 #### 👍

-- 👍 Bigger library of applications.
+- 👍 Bigger library of apps.
 - 👍 Easy set-up using a DigitalOcean one-click app.
 - 👍 Works without a domain name or a public IP, in non-HTTPS mode (good for homeservers).
 - 👍 Deploy any app with a `docker-compose.yml` file as a "One Click App" via the web interface.